 - Everett Police Patrolman’s Local 94

 - Norfolk County Correction Officers

 - New England Benevolent Police Association

-Diehl won the Republican convention by a thirty-point margin and the Primary by 29 points.
+Diehl won the Republican election by a thirty-point margin and the Primary by 29 points.
 He has earned many endorsements including: Representatives David DeCoste, Marc Lombardo, Jim Lyons, Shaunna O’Connell, Lenny Mirra and Peter Durant, Senator Bob Hedlund, former New England Patriots Fred Smerlas, Steve Grogan, and Matt Light, Red Sox Champion Curt Schilling, comedian Lenny Clark and broadcaster John Dennis, to name a few.
 He has also received endorsements from former Governor’s Councilor David Constantine (D-New Bedford) and Former Mayor and State Representative Bob Correia (D-Fall River).